 His tenderness and concern for her in this final scene comes pouring out of him, and it is devastating to witness due to the coldness of his character in the rest of the film.
 Hitchcock’s brilliance here (and Hecht’s brilliance and Grant’s brilliance) is that this “revelation in the 11th hour” moment does not come across as a cheap or easy way to get out of the implications of the rest of the film (the way the ending to Suspicion comes across).
 Even Grant’s expressions of tenderness here are filled with agony.
 But now he is able to be with it, he is able to sit in his own incompetence, as a lover, as a man, and hold her close, and try to express to her what has been in his heart all along.
 It is not easy for a man like Devlin.

 She has been given sleeping pills and he starts to shake her, telling her to stay awake, to keep talking.
 His love for her is now palpable.
-She, radiant in her illness, with the white pillow blazing beside her, and Grant, again, in dark silhouette, clings to him, and now he can accept her touch without cringing about all the men she has touched before.
+She, radiant in her illness, with the white pillow blazing beside her, with Grant, again, in dark silhouette, clings to him, and now he can accept her touch without cringing about all the men she has touched before.
 He will not survive if she does not live.
 He whispers, “I love you”, and her breath catches in her throat.
 Her own carapace cracks.
 She moans, in a swoon, “Why didn’t you tell me before?”

 And Grant says, and it is his finest acting moment in a career full of fine acting moments, “I was a fat-headed guy full of pain.”

-To be a star means you must risk not being liked.
+To be a great star for as long as Cary Grant was means you must risk not being liked.
 It is a difficult conundrum, and many stars do not survive the relentless pressure to be a certain way, present a certain persona, keep the audience on your side, keep them loving you.
 What is so astonishing about “fat-headed guy full of pain” is that Grant, in every scene in the film, every gesture, every breath, every change of expression, is already playing that.
 He does not go so overboard with the contempt that we are unable to see that he is operating out of pain and panic.
 That is what gives the performance its tragic overtones.
 We want him to acknowledge his own pain, and, except for his admission that he is “scared of women” and always has been, we don’t get anything from him.

 But there’s that incompetence again, which, in the end, is his saving grace.